 10) Shop your pantry.
 Before making your meal plan and grocery list, go through your cupboards and pantry to use up what’s in there first.

 11) Buy Generic.
-From ketchup to cheese, the store brands many times are just s good as name brands.
+From ketchup to cheese, the store brands are often just s good as name brands.
 Sometimes they are even better.

 Extreme Frugal Hacks

-16) Make your own cleaning products.
-You can make cleaning products to clean anything.
-Make laundry detergent, window cleaner, leather cleaner, even stainless steel cleaner.
+16) Make your cleaning products.
+One more money-saving hack: make cleaning products to clean anything.
+Make laundry detergent, window cleaner, leather cleaner, and even stainless steel cleaner.
 Just google it!

 Financial Tricks Around The House